-- 1. The CxA will record the results of the functional test on the procedure or test form.
-All deficiencies or non-conformance issues will be noted and reported to the OPM in writing. - 2.
-Corrections of minor deficiencies identified may be made during the tests at the discretion of the CxA.
+- 1. The CxA/BECxA will record the results of the functional test on the procedure or test form.
+All deficiencies or non-conformance issues will be noted and reported to the QAPM in writing. - 2.
+Corrections of minor deficiencies identified may be made during the tests at the discretion of the CxA/BECxA.
 In such cases the deficiency and resolution will be documented. - 3.
 Every effort will be made to expedite the testing process and minimize unnecessary delays, while not compromising the integrity of the procedures.
-However, the CxA will not be pressured into overlooking deficient work or loosening acceptance criteria to satisfy scheduling or cost issues, unless there is an overriding reason to do so at the request of the OPM.
+However, the CxA/BECxA will not be pressured into overlooking deficient work or loosening acceptance criteria to satisfy scheduling or cost issues, unless there is an overriding reason to do so at the request of the QAPM.
 A test shall be aborted if any system deficiency prevents the successful completion of the test or if any participating contractor team member of which participation is specified is not present for the test. - 4.
-As tests progress and a deficiency is identified, the CxA discusses the issue with the executing contractor. - a.
-When there is no dispute on the deficiency and the Sub accepts responsibility to correct it: - The CxA documents the deficiency and the Sub's response and intentions and they go on to another test or sequence.
-After the day's work, the CxA submits the non-compliance reports to the OPM for signature, if required.
-A copy of the deficiencies is provided to the CM and Subs.
-The Sub corrects the deficiency, then signs-off that the correction has been made, certifying that the equipment is ready to be retested and sends it back to the CxA. - 2) The CxA reschedules the test and the test is repeated.
+As tests progress and a deficiency is identified, the CxA/BECxA discusses the issue with the executing contractor.

+a.
+When there is no dispute on the deficiency and the Subcontractor accepts responsibility to correct it:

+- The CxA/BECxA documents the deficiency and the Subcontractors response and intentions and they go on to another test or sequence.
+After the day's work, the CxA/BECxA submits the non-compliance reports to the QAPM for signature, if required.
+A copy of the deficiencies is provided to the CM and Subcontractors.
+The Subcontractor corrects the deficiency, then signs-off that the correction has been made, certifying that the system or equipment is ready to be retested and sends it back to the CxA/BECxA. - 2) The CxA/BECxA reschedules the test and the test is repeated. - b.
+If there is a dispute about a deficiency, regarding whether it is a deficiency or who is responsible:

-- b.
-If there is a dispute about a deficiency, regarding whether it is a deficiency or who is responsible: - The deficiency shall be documented, along with the Sub's response, and a copy given to the OPM, the CM and to the Sub representative assumed to be responsible. - 2) Resolutions are made at the lowest management level possible.
+- 1) The deficiency shall be documented, along with the Subcontractors' response, and a copy given to the QAPM, the CM and to the Subcontractor representative assumed to be responsible. - 2) Resolutions are made at the lowest management level possible.
 Other parties are brought into the discussions as needed.
-Final interpretive authority is with the A/E. Final acceptance authority is with the OPM. - 3) The CxA documents the resolution process. - 4) Once the interpretation and resolution have been decided, the appropriate party corrects the deficiency, signs-off that the correction is complete, and provides the written sigh-off to the CxA.
-The CxA and CM shall reschedule the test, and the test is repeated.

-5. Cost of Retesting

-- a.
-The cost for the Sub to retest a prefunctional or functional test, if they are responsible for the deficiency, shall be theirs. - Functional retesting and delays due to contractor's ability to complete work or contractor's inadequate pre-functional testing may be backcharged to the CM at WCPSS discretion.
-CM may choose to recover these costs from the responsible subcontractor. - 6.
-The CM shall respond in writing to the CxA and OPM at least as often as commissioning meetings are being scheduled concerning the status of each apparent outstanding discrepancy identified during commissioning.
+Final interpretive authority is with the A/E. Final acceptance authority is with the QAPM. - 3) The CxA/BECxA documents the resolution process. - 4) Once the interpretation and resolution have been decided, the appropriate party corrects the deficiency, signs-off that the correction is complete, and provides the written sigh-off to the CxA/BECxA.
+The CxA/BECxA and CM shall reschedule the test, and the test is repeated. - 5.
+Cost of Retesting - a.
+The cost for the Subcontractor to retest a prefunctional or functional test, if they are responsible for the deficiency, shall be theirs. - b.
+The time and expenses for the CxA/BECxA to direct any retesting, above one retest, required because a specific prefunctional checklist or start-up test item, reported to have been successfully completed, but determined during functional testing to be faulty, will be backcharged to the CM, who may choose to recover costs from the responsible Subcontractor. - 6.
+The CM shall respond in writing to the CxA/BECxA and QAPM at least as often as commissioning meetings are being scheduled concerning the status of each apparent outstanding discrepancy identified during commissioning.
 Discussion shall cover explanations of any disagreements and proposals for their resolution. - 7.
-Any required retesting by any contractor shall not be considered a justified reason for a claim of delay or for a time extension by the prime contractor.

-C. Failure Due to Manufacturer Defect
+Any required retesting by any contractor shall not be considered a justified reason for a claim of delay or for a time extension by the prime contractor. - C. Failure Due to Manufacturer Defect